tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 These parameters are recommended in order to achieve the best compression ratio however implementations MAY use their preferred parameters as these parameters are not used during decompression.
 With TLS Certificate Compression, the server needs to only perform a single compression at startup and cache the result, so optimizing for maximal compression is recommended.
 The client's decompression speed is insensitive to these parameters.

-**TODO:** These parameters are a work in progress.

 # Preliminary Evaluation {#eval}

 **DISCUSS:** This section to be removed prior to publication.

 This draft is a work in progress, however a preliminary evaluation based on a few thousand certificate chains is available.
 The storage footprint refers to the on-disk size required for the end-entity dictionary.
 The other columns report the 5th, 50th and 95th percentile of the resulting certificate chains.
 The evaluation set was a ~75,000 certificate chains from the Tranco list.
-The opaque trained dictionary was given redacted certificate chains with the end-entity subject name and alternative names removed.

 | Scheme                                               |   Storage Footprint |   p5 |   p50 |   p95 |
 |------------------------------------------------------|---------------------|------|-------|-------|